Oran/SpacePortal/README.md

 - [x] Style the Image containers
 - [x] Add Labels to every buttons and input
 - [ ] Open Image in webview
+  - [x] Open single image in a new page
   - [ ] Add Image save option
+    - [ ] Download button with images saving to downloads folder

 ### NADA POD Page